aquietlife/flightsoffancy/readme.md

 The notebook has a lot of images so it won't load directly in Github.

-For more information, check out my (http://aquiet.life/software/flightsoffancy)[blog post] on this project.
+For more information, check out my [http://aquiet.life/software/flightsoffancy](blog post) on this project.